Trúc Nhân: 2015: A surprise with Thật bất ngờ

 In 2015, Trúc Nhân released the song "Muốn khóc thật to" (Want to cry out loud), produced by Tăng Nhật Tuệ, and later released Thật bất ngờ (Surprise), produced by Mew Amazing.
 The song, "Thật bất ngờ", unveiling the dark side of the Vietnamese entertainment industry, which are the use of scandals and harassment as blackmail.
 Trúc Nhân said;"This song was banned in a lot of programs – especially live ones due to sensitive language.
 It seems that everybody misunderstood it.
 I mean it is a good theme but there are only a few musicians who are brave enough to write about it, but somehow, I wanted to sing it right away after listening to the demo, I believe the audiences should look at many interesting things of the showbiz rather than through a rose-tinted glass.
 The audiences would probably love the song due to a catchy melody, one-of-a-kind lyrics and a curiosity-stimulating topic.
 As for my unnamed colleagues, I think they won't hate the composer or the performer because it is just a glimpse of the dark side of showbiz, not intended to judge the situation like pointing out what's right, what's wrong or who's right, who's wrong.
 They perhaps will love this song too."

 – Trúc NhânTrúc Nhân wrote the music video's script in satirical style.
-In the music video filmed at an old public housing in Hanoi, he played the role of a newsboy, with the local dwellers, discussing and gossiping about the vast world of chaos out there.
-The song received great support from the audiences.
+In the music video, filmed at an old public housing project in Hanoi, he played the role of a newsboy, with the local people discussing and gossiping about the vast world of chaos out there.
+The song received great support from listeners, and was featured in a karaoke challenge on the thirty-first season of The Amazing Race.